 Another place to make a stop is Laguna Blanca, a small town in the middle of the puna that can be reached by taking a detour from Route 43 along a gravel road and bordering the lagoon of the same name.

-The whole tour is worthwhile, it is advisable to stop to take pictures and also sleep in the villages to make some of the excursions in the surroundings such as visiting the Pumice Stone field, the Antofalla salt flat or the Galán volcano.
+The whole tour is worth while, it is advisable to stop to take pictures and also sleep in the villages to make some of the excursions in the surroundings such as visiting the Pumice Stone field, the Antofalla salt flat or the Galán volcano.
 We slept one night in Villa Vil and another in El Peñón.

-One of the main places to visit in Catamarca is the Pumice Stone field, something unique in the world.
+One of the main places to visit in Catamarca is Campo de Piedra Pomez, a pumice stone field that is something unique in the world.

-The Pumice field was formed by ancient volcanic eruptions.
+This pumice field was formed by ancient volcanic eruptions.
 The entire site occupies about 30 kilometers.

 Getting to the place is something incredible and not yet exploited for tourism.
 We could say that it resembles a great sea of white rock with pink waves that were molded by wind erosion.